Adaptive Architecture

 $4,000

 Built at the Life is Living festival at DeFremery Park in West Oakland, the Adaptive Architecture structures acted as the armature for canvases.
 Graffiti artists used non-aerosol, non-toxic paint to create environmentally themed tags.
-Adaptive Architectures are designed to be easily deconstructed, transformed and reconfigured to suit different sites, galleries and at events around the Bay Area.
+Adaptive Architectures were designed to be easily deconstructed, transformed and reconfigured to suit different sites, galleries and events around the Bay Area.

 Cardboardia (Cardboard Town Free!)